 Certification in Category 10 ‘Demonstration & Research’ and Category 13 ‘IPM in Schools’ are exempt from the category on-the-job training requirements.
 Certification in Category 11 ‘Aerial Application Pest Control’ requires training in aerial only.

-The NJDEP requires specifc documents to be submitted to them when applying to take certification exams.
+The NJDEP requires specific documents to be submitted to them when applying to take certification exams.
 Please see the NJDEP licensing and registrations website for all required steps and forms to submit with your exm application.